- Ph.D. Materials Science and Engineering, Northwestern University 2010

 As materials reach nanometer-scale dimensions, quantum mechanical effects play important roles in defining their properties.
 Nanomaterials are thus intriguing materials as a result of their unique electronic, optical, and mechanical properties, and because their dimensions are commensurate with critical length scales in biology.
 Nevertheless, it remains difficult to synthesize nanomaterials with precisely-controlled sizes and properties, and it is challenging to assemble nanometer-scale components over macroscopic distances.
 Effective strategies to solve these problems are required to fully exploit the enhanced properties of nanomaterials.

 Our group develops separation techniques and chemical functionalization schemes to augment the capabilities of nanomaterials.
 Furthermore, we program molecular interactions to direct the assembly of nanomaterials into useful architectures.
 We employ these strategies for applications in nanoelectronics, photonics, energy harvesting, and biosensing.
 Typical projects involve the synthesis and characterization of new nanomaterials and integration of these novel materials into electronic or sensing devices.

 Alexander Green obtained his Ph.D. in Materials Science and Engineering from Northwestern University and his B.A.Sc. in Engineering Science from the University of Toronto.
 He conducted postdoctoral research at the Wyss Institute at Harvard.
 He has pursued research in diverse areas ranging from synthetic biology to self-assembly to carbon nanomaterials with applications in flexible electronics, energy, and low-cost diagnostics.
-Dr. Green has published over 50 peer-reviewed publications and several of his scientific discoveries have been successfully commercialized.
+Professor Green has published more than 50 peer-reviewed publications and several of his scientific discoveries have been successfully commercialized.